 This is also a great way to create a system of classroom management.
 Some days, classes are off track or may misbehave, when this happens I may tell the TIMER to reset to ZERO.
 This creates an environment where students support or manage each other rather than me handling discipline all the time.

 The reality is…I probably will never reach 90% with Novice learners during a 180 day school year.
-I care about more than just learning a language, checking in with then about LIFE is equally important.
-However, I do think I am some where near 75% in the TL…higher than we have ever been.
+That would mean 162 days of straight Spanish with no English.
+I care about students acquiring but I care about those students more.
+Checking in with then about LIFE is equally important.
+However, I do think I am some where near 75% in the TL…higher than I has ever been able to do.